-Walk the Stockman Way through the historic Newmarket Saleyards, along original bluestone pathways shaded by peppercorns, past post and rail fences, stock pens and read the fascinating information history boards as you go.
+Walk the Stockman Way through the historic Newmarket Saleyards, along original bluestone pathways shaded by peppercorns, past post and rail fences, stock pens, reading the fascinating information history boards along the way.
+Kensington, Newmarket Saleyards and Maribyrnong River is full of interest, relaxed walking for any age.

 The medium density housing and community areas built on the remaining saleyards site in the 1980’s blend sensitively with this well preserved historic precinct.
 The original stock routes have become delightful community routes leading down to wonderful panoramic views of the Maribyrnong River, a beautiful meandering grand river that is rapidly regaining its beauty.